Skip to main content

 Seasonal Affective Disorder (SAD)

 Seasonal affective disorder (SAD) is a type of recurrent depression.
-It is sort of mood disorder which usually occurs during the fall of winter and increases as the winter months progress.
+It is a sort of mood disorder that usually occurs during the fall of winter and increases as the winter months progress.
 People suffering from this kind of depression have otherwise perfect mental health.

 Whom does SAD affect